 One can learn much by reading around this subject – and it is necessary to do so because for most, this vital key to self-empowerment and wisdom has been missing from their education.

 I give a very comprehensive teaching on this in my book, Reclaiming Sovereignty – and it will give you a good grounding in the whole subject.
-But at the end of the day, one has to step forward, like the Fool going over the cliff, to practically experience journeying inter-dimensionally to and fro, between the veils of the Divine Feminine, in order to achieve Sovereignty.
+In addition, sacred sex and Sovereignty is at the heart of the narratives of the mythological stories found in my books The Bright World of the Gods and The Grail Mysteries.
+In fact, I believe it’s such an important missing piece of the puzzle of life, that I’m continually writing about it.
+But at the end of the day, reading about it is not enough.
+One has to step forward, like the Fool going over the cliff, to practically experience journeying inter-dimensionally to and fro, between the veils of the Divine Feminine, in order to achieve Sovereignty.

 It is only when the Lion and the Unicorn lie down together, in our own lives, that we achieve full ignition of the higher brain centres, or crown, thus initiating us into superior intelligence, higher wisdom and greater self-empowerment.
 But it is not about two becoming One – it’s about two coming together to create a third thing: Sovereignty.